tnm/redweb/README.md

 Install and Run
 ---------------

 Installation is simple.
 The only requirements are [Redis](http://code.google.com/p/redis/ "Redis"), [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis [redis-py](http://github.com/andymccurdy/redis-py "redis-py") (the latter two are included here).
-The version of redis-py included here is the newly refactored one -- Redweb is designed for this new version, and it is highly recommended that you install the new client.

 Make sure Bottle and redis-py are in your PYTHONPATH.